 By Zaid Shaikh

-Let’s discuss the kids and the new world they are facing because of the COVID-19 situation.
-Almost every kid has access to the internet for guidance from teachers and interacting with friends.
+Let’s discuss the kids and the new world they are facing today.
+Almost every kid or student has access to the internet for guidance from teachers and interaction with friends.
 I say it’s a technological wonderland for children.
 Although there are benefits of having online learning, still sadly, the internet is a dangerous place for children.